We All Have Routines, but are your Habits Benefiting you?

-Warning: If you decide to use a brand new bullet journal you’ve never used before, you might be making this task more difficult than it needs to be.
-Especially if you haven’t consistently used a notebook in the past.
-Or, if you have a tendency to misplace things.
+Warning: If you use a brand new bullet journal to track your habits, but you’ve never used it before, you will not be successful.
+You’d be making this task more difficult than it needs to be.
+Especially if you haven’t consistently used a notebook or bullet journal in the past.
+Or, if you tend to misplace things.

 Tips for Sticking to Your New Routine

 The first tip is to make your routine as easy as possible to stick to.
 If it’s difficult or takes a lot of time, you’re more likely to give up on it.
 Try to make your routine something that you can do quickly and without a lot of effort.

 Second, focus on one thing at a time.
 After you’ve mastered that one thing, then you can try something new.
 This way, you are setting yourself up for success.
 And, you are not juggling several new habits.